-Factors that may increase your chance of having PCS include:
+PCS is more common in females.
+Other factors that may increase your chance of PCS include:

 Brain Injury Association of America

 Canadian Psychiatric Association

 Ontario Brain Injury Association